GitauHarrison/notes/api_flask/05_api_authentication.md

 Intentionally, we have created a `revoke_token()` method to improve security.
 Should we want to revoke a token immediately instead of relying on the expiration feature only, we can do so by invoking this function.

 The static `check_token()` method verifies a token before returning a user.
-Should the token be invalid or expired, it will return `None`, otherwise, it would return he actual user.
+Should the token be invalid or expired, it will return `None`.

-Since these changes update the schema of the `User` model, we need to generate a new database migration and upgrade it:
+Since these changes update the schema of the `User` model, we need to generate a new migration and upgrade the database:

 ```python
 (venv)$ flask db migrate -m 'user tokens'